kevinding0218/InterviewDocuments/Q and A/System Design/Design Rate Limiter.md

 	- feature = 192.168.0.1
 	- 00:01:11(100)/00:01:12(0)/00:01:13(1).....00:02:10(10)/00:02:11(3)
 	- add value up from 00:01:11 ~ 00:02:11 and compare with condition
-### Question: for one day there is 86400 seconds, each time we need query for 86k cache
+### Question: for one day there is 86400 seconds, each time we need query for 86k cache data size
 - Store level by level
 	- if we take unit as 1 mins, each bucket can set up as 1 sec, one query would read at most 60 times
 	- if we take unit as 1 hour, each bucket can set up as per 1 mins, one query would read at most 60 times